ethereum/ethereum-org-website/src/content/developers/docs/gas/index.md

 ![A diagram showing where gas is needed in EVM operations](./gas.png) _Diagram adapted from [Ethereum EVM illustrated](https://takenobu-hs.github.io/downloads/ethereum_evm_illustrated.pdf)_

-In essence, gas fees are paid in Ethereum's native currency, ether (ETH).
+Gas fees are paid in Ethereum's native currency, ether (ETH).
 Gas prices are denoted in gwei, which itself is a denomination of ETH - each gwei is equal to 0.000000001 ETH (10<sup>-9</sup> ETH).
 For example, instead of saying that your gas costs 0.000000001 ether, you can say your gas costs 1 gwei.

 ## Prior to the London update {#pre-london}